Ilia-Ko/Audite/README.md

 * scale cover images properly
 * download anything from the Web (to avoid copyright issues)

-`Cuesplitter.sh` natively supports FLAC and MP3 audio files, APE and WV files are first converted into FLAC and then processed as usual.
+`Cuesplitter.sh` natively supports FLAC and MP3 audio files; M4A, APE and WV files are first converted into FLAC and then processed as usual.

 Being an auxiliary script that only converts a **preliminary** music library into its **normalized** form, `Cuesplitter.sh` may still leave some misformatted metadata or misformatted track/album names.
-Furthermore, `Cuesplitter,sh` does not scale cover images properly (it is even better not to provide large cover images for `Cuesplitter.sh`).
+Furthermore, `Cuesplitter.sh` does not scale cover images properly (it is even better not to provide large cover images for `Cuesplitter.sh`).
 Therefore, a major formatting task is delegated to the core `Audite.py` script, described in the next subsection.

 ### Dependencies